whxvmi/FancyCursor/README.md

 **System Settings ▸ Privacy & Security ▸ Accessibility**

 This permission allows FancyCursor to draw visual effects around your cursor and track its movement.
-It **does not collect, record, or transmit any data** — all functionality is completely local.
+It **does not collect, record, or transmit any data** all functionality is completely local.

 When you launch FancyCursor for the first time, macOS will prompt you to enable this permission.
-You can safely allow it — it’s required for the app to work correctly.
+You can safely allow it.
+It’s required for the app to work correctly.

 ---